BjarneBitscrambler/SignalK-Orientation/README.md

 ## Hardware
 Orientation sensing uses an NXP FXOS8700 and FXAS21002C/FXAS21002CQ combination sensor, like [the Adafruit 3463 module](https://www.adafruit.com/product/3463)

 Processing and WiFi connection is provided by an ESP32 or ESP8266 module.
-It has been tested on a [d1_mini](https://www.wemos.cc/en/latest/d1/d1_mini.html) and an [ESP32-WROVER-KIT](https://www.digikey.ca/en/products/detail/espressif-systems/ESP-WROVER-KIT-VB/8544301)
+It has been tested on a [d1_mini](https://www.wemos.cc/en/latest/d1/d1_mini.html), an [ESP32-WROVER-KIT](https://www.digikey.ca/en/products/detail/espressif-systems/ESP-WROVER-KIT-VB/8544301), and an [ESP-32-WROOM dev board](https://www.amazon.se/dp/B08CCYWZN3)

 The software is adaptable to work with other orientation sensors, but the most straightfortward approach is to use the above already-tested hardware.